Temporary Pain Relief Tips before Visiting the Pediatric Urgent Care Center

 • Pink eye

 • Because conjunctivitis, otherwise known as pink eye, is extremely contagious, it is imperative you take your child to the pediatric urgent care unit to get antibiotic eye drops.
 There is no at-home treatment.
-Disinfect the house to reduce chances of your family contracting pink eye from your child.
+Disinfect the house to reduce the chances of your family contracting pink eye from your child.

 • Offer your child small amounts of clear liquids after 30 minutes and do not give your child any solids until six hours have passed.